AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 Refer [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for more details.

-## Invoking PDF Services API with Signed URLs
+## How to use ?

-- PDF Services API supports different request schema for supporting external storage solutions using _Input_ and _Output_ request params.
+PDF Services API supports different request schema for supporting external storage solutions using _Input_ and _Output_ request params.
 For more details click [here](../../../apis/#tag/Document-Generation).